FRCDashboard/addon-Themes/README.md

 # FRC Dashboard Themes
 Several easily configurable themes for your dashboard.

+__These themes have been merged into the default install, so this repository is now OBSOLETE.__

 ## Installation
 1. Clone or download this repository.
 2. Copy or move the theme you choose into your dashboard directory.